billh93/att-quick-assignment/README.md

 10. First `insert.pl` and then `select.pl`.
 11. You should get the output of the database in your cli/terminal.

+## Notes
+I only completed the bonus part of the assignment using vanilla JS and jQuery.
+React is self explanatory and easily able to insert the table using components.

 ## Resources Used:
 * StackOverflow
 * Google